whaakman/azure-docs.nl-nl/includes/virtual-machines-common-manage-availability.md

 * [Configure each application tier into separate availability sets]
 * [Combine a Load Balancer with availability sets]

-## Configure multiple virtual machines in an availability set for redundancy
+## <a name="configure-multiple-virtual-machines-in-an-availability-set-for-redundancy"></a>Configure multiple virtual machines in an availability set for redundancy
-<a id="configure-multiple-virtual-machines-in-an-availability-set-for-redundancy" class="xliff"></a>
 To provide redundancy to your application, we recommend that you group two or more virtual machines in an availability set.
 This configuration ensures that during either a planned or unplanned maintenance event, at least one virtual machine is available and meets the 99.95% Azure SLA.
 For more information, see the [SLA for Virtual Machines](https://azure.microsoft.com/support/legal/sla/virtual-machines/).

 > [!IMPORTANT]